ex0dus-0x/ex0dus-0x.github.io/_posts/2017-11-03-build-your-own-linux-distro.md

 layout: post
 ---

-I'll be talking about my experience in building my own Linux-based distribution, imperium. __imperium__ is based on the 64-bit Debian 9.x (stretch) distribution, as it still relies on its repositories for package management.
+I'll be talking about my experience in building my own Linux-based distribution, [imperium](http://imperium.surge.sh). __imperium__ is based on the 64-bit Debian 9.x (stretch) distribution, as it still relies on its repositories for package management.
+Keep in mind that this is not me building an operating system from scratch (although I will be tackling that), but instead building a distribution on top of a pre-existing kernel.
 <!--more-->

 ## Why another one?

 Some wonder, "Why build ANOTHER Linux distro?
 Don't we already have enough?"
 The question really should be, "what can we LEARN about Linux by BUILDING a Linux?"
-I pursued the imperium project not just to provide my interested friends and I a more personalized distro with some alternative open-sourced software, but it also gave me an opportunity to look at Linux internally through its config.
+I pursued the imperium project not just to provide my interested friends and I a more personalized distro with some alternative open-sourced software, but it also gave me an opportunity to look at Linux internally through configuration files.

 ## Let's get started.

 As for distribution, I relied on a [fork](https://github.com/chamuco/respin) of Linux Respin, which is a revamped version of the remastersys tool.
-Respin is incredibly reliable, as it enables a user to spend time on actual distro configuration then redistribution.
+Respin is incredibly reliable, as it enables a user to spend time on actual distro configuration.

 For the actual configuration process, I will be listing the steps that I took to create the image that I currently have released to the public.
 Keep in mind that I have placed __imperium__ at an alpha build, so there are some issues that I am currently dealing with.